 The Republic of Tatarstan is located on the eastern frontier of Europe at the confluence of the Volga and Kama rivers.
 The distance from Moscow is 797 km.
 The Republic of Tatarstan covers the territory of 68,000 km², which is roughly the size of such countries as Ireland, Lithuania, or Sri Lanka.
 The republic stretches for 290 km from the north to the south and for 460 km from the west to the east.
 In the north it borders the Kirov region, in the north-east – the Republic of Udmurtia, in the north-west – the Republic of Mari El, in the west – the Republic of Chuvashia, in the east – the Republic of Bashkortostan, and in the south – the Samara region, Orenburg region, and Ulyanovsk region.
 Geography of Tatarstan has a diverse character.

-The main wealth of Tatarstan is oil.
-More than 2.6 milliard tons have been produced during the whole period of oil extraction in the Republic of Tatarstan (since 1946).
+Due to its geography, the main wealth of Tatarstan is oil.
+More than 2.6 milliard tons have been produced during the whole period of oil extraction in the Republic of Tatarstan since 1946.
 At present, the oil stocks of Tatarstan are estimated to be 0.8-1.0 milliard tons.
 Along with oil, bradenhead gas is extracted in the amount of 40 m³ per ton of oil.
 The republic holds rich stocks of petroleum bitumen.
-Besides, Tatarstan possesses the stocks of brown and black coal, goat, combustible slates, copper ores, gypsum, cement raw material, sand-gravel mixtures, mason’s and glass-making sand, lime-stones and dolomites, clays, phosphorites, mineral waters, medical mud (KIPRT, 1998).
+Besides, Tatarstan possesses the stocks of brown and black coal, goat, combustible slates, copper ores, gypsum, cement raw material, sand-gravel mixtures, mason’s and glass-making sand, lime-stones and dolomites, clays, phosphorites, mineral waters, medical mud.